 Preventative maintenance is essential to avoid damaging clogs and hazardous backups in your drains and pipes, especially in an older plumbing system.
 By moderating what goes down your drains, you will have a better chance of preventing clogs and keeping your drains free to do their jobs efficiently.
 One way to effectively counteract drain clogs is to regularly clean out your drain strainers and stoppers, removing natural debris, including hair, sediment, food, grime, and other clinging build-up that inhibit draining.
-Learn more from the premier drain cleaning company serving Wheat Ridge, CO, and beyond, Blue Sky Plumbing.
+Learn more from the premier drain cleaning company in Denver, and beyond, Blue Sky Plumbing.

 Regardless of where your wastewater goes – to the local treatment plant or a septic system – here are several things that should not, under any circumstances, get flushed down the toilet or poured down a sink drain: